DNS-Hackathon/catalog-extensions-draft/draft-axu-dnsop-catalog-zone-xfr-properties.md

 ZONELABEL5.zones.$CATZ  0                IN PTR example.local.
 allow-query.ZONELABEL5.zones.$CATZ  0    IN APL 1:10.0.0.0/8 !1:0.0.0.0/0 !2:0:0:0:0:0:0:0:0/0
 ~~~

+If there are RRs other than APL or CNAME attached to the allow-query property, and if an APL RR cannot be found or there is a CNAME that doesn't point to an APL, then the most restrictive access list possible SHOULD be assumed.

 QUESTION1: should we define a label convention for pre-defining access-lists in a CATZ?